Affine-Mapping based Variational Ensemble Kalman Filter: Abstract

 \section{Abstract}

-We propose a linear-mapping based variational Ensemble Kalman filter for sequential Bayesian filtering problems with generic observation models.
-Specifically, the proposed method is formulated as to construct a linear mapping from the prior ensemble to the posterior one, and the linear mapping is computed via a variational Bayesian formulation, i.e., by minimizing the Kullback-Leibler divergence between the transformed distribution by the linear mapping and the actual posterior.
-A gradient descent scheme is proposed to solve the resulting optimization problem.
+We propose an affine-mapping based variational Ensemble Kalman filter for sequential Bayesian filtering problems with generic observation models.
+Specifically, the proposed method is formulated as to construct an affine mapping from the prior ensemble to the posterior one, and the affine mapping is computed via a variational Bayesian formulation, i.e., by minimizing the Kullback-Leibler divergence between the transformed distribution through the affine mapping and the actual posterior.
+Some theoretical properties of resulting optimization problem are studied and a gradient descent scheme is proposed to solve the resulting optimization problem.
 With numerical examples we demonstrate that the method has competitive performance against existing methods.